-The following table presents the aggregate fees agreed to by the Company for the annual audits for the fiscal years ended September 30, 2022 and 2021 and all other fees paid by us for services rendered by Baker Tilly US, LLP (and Moody, Famiglietti & Andronico LLP before the two firms combined):
+The following table presents the aggregate fees agreed to by the Company for the annual audits for the fiscal years ended September 30, 2023 and 2022 and all other fees paid by us for services rendered by our principal accountants:

-2022 2021
+2023 2022

-Audit Fees \$ 152,500 \$ 154,500
+Audit Fees \$ 30,000 \$ 152,500

-Audit-Related Fees 98,000 21,000
+Audit-Related Fees 98,000

 Tax Fees

 All Other Fees

-Total \$ 250,500 \$ 175,500
+Total \$ 30,000 \$ 250,500

 Audit Fees.
-The fees identified under this caption were for professional services rendered by Baker Tilly US, LLP, our current principal accountant, during the fiscal year ended September 30, 2022 and Moody, Famiglietti & Andronico LLP for the fiscal year ended September 30, 2021 for the audit of our annual consolidated financial statements.
-The fees identified under this caption also include fees for professional services rendered by Baker Tilly and Moody, Famiglietti & Andronico LLP for the review of the condensed consolidated financial statements included in our quarterly reports on Forms 10-Q.
+The fees identified under this caption were for professional services rendered by Weinberg & Company, P.A., our current principal accountant, during the fiscal year ended September 30, 2023 for the audit of our annual consolidated financial statements, and by Baker Tilly US, LLP, our prior principal accountant, during the fiscal year ended September 30, 2022 for the audit of our annual consolidated financial statements.
+The fees identified under this caption for the fiscal year ended September 30, 2022 also include fees for professional services rendered by Baker Tilly for the review of the condensed consolidated financial statements included in our quarterly reports on Forms 10-O.